Appboy/braze-growth-shares-braze-to-bigquery/README.md

 * Access to [Amazon AWS S3](https://console.aws.amazon.com/console/) with write and delete permissions (Required only if S3 Exports is setup)

-**Note: Ensure BigQuery and Cloud Storage are running from the same geo-location to avoid issues**
+**Note: Ensure BigQuery and Cloud Storage are running from the same geo-location to avoid issues** **Important: Files are uncompressed and process in memory, so this process is design to update incremental exports.
+Check your process to ensure there's no memory issues due to the size of the segment export.**

 ## Process Steps
 The following is an outline of the process: